-We position human needs at the forefront of the design of digital systems.
+We position human needs at the forefront in the design of computing.
 We develop the role of computing in human terms, as communication, through interaction.
 We consider context, culture, and theory, as we seek to frame novel interaction design.
 We work to understand and incorporate the methodologies of state-of-the-art research, in defining our own.

 This foundational methods course is project-based.
-Projects are conducted by individual students and teams.
+Projects are conducted by student teams.
 The human-centered projects are programming and design intensive.

 We engage in iterative design and prototyping processes.
-We learn to gather and analyze human data to drive the conceptualization, design, and development of computing systems.
+We learn to gather and analyze data about human experiences to drive the conceptualization, design, and development of computing systems.
 Initial investigation into practice establishes needs and requirements.
-We invoke qualitative and quantitive evaluation methods, gathering and analyzing data to motivate iterative design and validate interaction techniques, methods, and systems.
+We invoke qualitative and quantitive evaluation methods, gathering and analyzing data to motivate and validate design.

 We use computing to create new forms of human experience.
 We address social media, sensemaking, ideation, location, and tangible interaction.